-One of the key factors underpinning the Social Model of Disability is the distinction made between a person’s impairment and their disability.
+One of the key factors surrounding the social model of disability is the distinction made between a person’s impairment and their disability.

 - Impairment means the effect upon a person in terms of their limbs, organs or mechanisms; this may also include the psychological effect upon an individual.

-- Disability is used to refer to the restrictions caused by society when it does not give equivalent attention and accommodation to the needs of individuals with impairments
+- Disability is used to refer to the restrictions created and caused by society, when it does not give acknowledge or make adjustments to accommodate the needs of individuals with impairments

 - The Social Model of Disability should be used as a starting point for how society views disability, and used to continue the work towards equality.

 - The person has the impairment, but society causes the disability